-A. plenty B. absence C. lack Question 55: Which of the following is TRUE according to the passage?
+Question 55: Which of the following is TRUE according to the passage?

-- A. The categories of comedy and drama emerged in the 1950s were not good enough to attract viewers. - B. Television in its early days was perceived as a technological wonder rather than a medium of cultural significance. - C. Television could draw chiefly on a talent pool of individuals who had achieved success in the more popular media. - D. Few people had TV set at home but they all enjoyed watching programs especially sports on TV.
+- A. Television in its early days was perceived as a technological wonder rather than a medium of cultural significance. - B. Television could draw chiefly on a talent pool of individuals who had achieved success in the more popular media. - C. Few people had TV set at home but they all enjoyed watching programs especially sports on TV. - D. The categories of comedy and drama emerged in the 1950s were not good enough to attract viewers.